7 Best Foods For Hair, Skin And Nails

 Most important nutrients for healthy hair, skin and nails

 Hair, skin and nails are all made of similar cells — the proteins keratin, collagen and elastin — so they all require the same nutrients to grow healthily.
-There are also certain nutrients such as healthy fats, iron, zinc and antioxidant vitamins essential to glowing, well-hydrated skin and strong and healthy-looking hair and nails.
+Certain nutrients such as healthy fats, iron, zinc and antioxidant vitamins are also essential to glowing, well-hydrated skin and strong and healthy-looking hair and nails.
 Once you understand why these nutrients help, it will make it easier to ensure you are eating a healthy diet including foods packed with these nutrients every day.

 The bonus?
-These nutrients are not only essential for healthy hair, skin and nails, but also for supporting fitness and overall health and wellbeing.
+These nutrients are not only essential for healthy hair, skin and nails, but also for supporting your overall health and wellbeing.

 Skin, hair and nails are made mostly of proteins.
 Keratin, collagen and elastin are proteins that keep skin looking healthy and provide strength and elasticity.
 Most of us eat plenty of protein from meat, chicken, fish, eggs, legumes and dairy foods so it is not always necessary to take a protein or collagen supplement.
 Instead, get the best results by eating skin-boosting protein-rich foods regularly throughout your day as part of a healthy, balanced diet.

 Omega 3 (ALA, DHA, EPA, DPA) and Omega-6 (linoleic acid) fats are otherwise known as unsaturated or “healthy” fats.
 These essential fatty acids form an integral part of the epidermis, the outer layer of the skin.
 Not enough of these essential fats result in a dry, flaky and itchy scalp and skin.
-A 2012 study from the Research Centre on Human Skin (founded by CHANEL) in Neuilly sur Seine, France, published in PLOS One has found mono-unsaturated fats (found in nuts, avocado and olive oil) reduce premature ageing of skin, possibly due to its antioxidant effect which prevents damage over time.
-To get enough of these essential fats in your diet, try to dress your salads and cook with olive oil, spread avocado on your toast and eat oily fish like salmon, tuna or mackerel 3-4 times a week.
+A 2012 study from the Research Centre on Human Skin found that mono-unsaturated fats (found in nuts, avocado and olive oil) reduce premature ageing of skin, possibly due to its antioxidant effect which prevents damage over time.
+To get enough of these essential fats in your diet, try to dress your salads and cook with olive oil, spread avocado on your toast and eat oily fish like salmon, tuna or mackerel a couple of times a week.

 Iron is an essential nutrient that is particularly important for women.
 Iron carries oxygen around in our blood, and tiredness is often the first sign of iron deficiency.
-Other symptoms of iron deficiency can include pale or itchy skin, cracking at the sides of the mouth.
-Nails can become brittle and develop vertical stripes or even become spoon shapes.
-Hair may shed more than normal and become dry, brittle and dull.
-Instead, include lean red meat 2-3 times a week or vegetarian sources such as leafy greens on a daily basis.
+Other symptoms of iron deficiency can include pale or itchy skin, cracking at the sides of the mouth, nails can become brittle and develop vertical stripes or even become spoon shapes, and hair may shed more than normal and become dry, brittle and dull.
+To keep your iron levels up, include lean red meat 2-3 times a week or vegetarian sources such as leafy greens, legumes, nuts and seeds on a daily basis.